GrantKlein1/Phishing-Checker-Extension/README.md

 - Click "Load unpacked" in the top left corner
 - Very Important: Double click on the Phishing-Checker-Extension-main folder and select (single click) the Phishing-Checker-Extension-main folder that is inside of it
 - You're good to go!
-Open an email in Gmail and click the extension's button to run

-Please reach out as listed at the bottom if you have any trouble getting started.
+Open an email in Gmail and click the extension's button to run Please reach out to grantklein528@gmail.com if you have any trouble getting started.

 ✨ Highlights
 - 🔍 Scans emails with Groq LLM for phishing patterns in real time